reshab12/FloatSat/README.md

 3. Under ```System variables```, locate the ```PATH``` variable and edit it.
 4. Paste the path of the bin directory in the ```Variable value``` field.
 5. After adding the path, restart your terminal.
 The version check should then work.

+**Note:** Please restart the computer after adding the executable directories to the global path.

 ## First project: Hello blinky